How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Bonus Vs. Commission: A Head-to-Head Comparison

 Bonus and commissions are terms that are often used interchangeably.
-However, a bonus is given after achieving a particular goal set by the organization while a commission is a percentage that is given on top of the sale made.
+However, a bonus is given after achieving a particular goal set by the organization while a commission is an incentive percentage that is given on top of the sale made.
 In this piece, I’ll highlight the differences and similarities between the two.

 Let’s dive in!